Mi Zixia: The "bitten peach" and cultural legacy

-Han Fei's primary goal in telling the story was to caution courtiers against getting too close to fickle rulers, but in later Chinese literature Mizi Xia became more alluded to for his beauty and his homosexuality.
-The phrase "bitten peach" became a byword for homosexuality and Mizi Xia became a byword for a young man desired as a sexual partner.
+Han Fei's primary goal in telling the story was to caution courtiers against getting too close to fickle rulers, but in later Chinese literature Mi Zixia became more alluded to for his beauty and his homosexuality.
+The phrase "bitten peach" became a byword for homosexuality and Mi Zixia became a byword for a young man desired as a sexual partner.
 Similar allusions would be later be applied to the "passion of the cut sleeve" and the Han dynasty courtier Dong Xian.

-Ruan Ji was one of the more famous poets to laud Mizi Xia in his writing.
 The Liang dynasty poet Liu Zun wrote, "Favors of the cut sleeve are generous,/ Love of the half-eaten peach never dies," confident that any educated person reading the poem would know exactly to whom he alluded.
-The earliest extant Chinese document to address homosexuality, the "Poetical Essay on the Supreme Joy" by Bo Xingjian, lists Mizi Xia amongst the famous examples of homosexuality: "Mizi Xia shared a peach with his lord".
+The earliest extant Chinese document to address homosexuality, the "Poetical Essay on the Supreme Joy" by Bo Xingjian, lists Mi Zixia amongst the famous examples of homosexuality: "Mizi Xia shared a peach with his lord".

-By the 12th century, male companions no longer tended to wield great power at the ducal or imperial courts, and the name Mizi Xia had become associated with common male prostitutes.
-The narrowing of gender roles under the Qing dynasty and the influence of homophobic attitudes from the West would eventually make mention of "the bitten peach" completely taboo, so that today Mizi Xia is mostly unknown inside China.
+By the 12th century, male companions no longer tended to wield great power at the ducal or imperial courts, and the name Mi Zixia had become associated with common male prostitutes.
+The narrowing of gender roles under the Qing dynasty and the influence of homophobic attitudes from the West would eventually make mention of "the bitten peach" completely taboo.
+In 1910, during a time of loosened censorship, Mi Zixia's story was included in the 80-volume compilation Xiangyan congshu or "Collected writings on fragrant elegance", alongside other writings on sexuality that had been proscribed during the Qing dynasty.
+Nonetheless, by 1990, scholar Bret Hinsch wrote that Mi Zixia and Dong Xian had "[lost] their place as famed icons of male love," and the homosexual tradition they represented was mostly unknown inside China.

-Mizi Xia's story became known to the broader world through the writings of Europeans such as in Sexual Life in Ancient China by Robert van Gulik.
-This book quotes from the early-20th century Xiangyan congshu or "Collected writings on fragrant elegance", which itself drew on earlier precedents such as those mentioned above.
+Encounter with Confucius

+During Confucius's period of exile from his home state of Lu, he visited Wey and sought an audience with Duke Ling.
+Mencius records that Mi Zixia's wife was the sister of Confucius's disciple Zilu's wife.
+As such, Mi Zixia told Zilu that, should Confucius become his guest, he would be sure to become the Prime Minister of Wey.
+Confucius, however, told Zilu that whether or not he became Prime Minister was a matter of fate.
+Instead of staying with Mi Zixia, he let the more righteous Chief Counsellor, Yan Chouyou, host him.